netrc/jekyll-now/_drafts/2019-06-30-Parallax-Views.md

 Little Dorritt

+Must be in same universe
+Otherwise it's a ?

+Remakes are not.. papillon

+Doc vs fiction

+Rosencrantz and guildenstern

+Must expand universe...
+More chars scenes ideas

 x/Jsutice League snippet

 Capote / In Cold Blood  (Infamous)

+The Graduate // Rumor Has It

+African Queen & White Hunter Black Heart

 Hitchock Psycho

 All Presidents Men Mark Felt

 Flags of our Fathers Letter From Iwo Jima

+Jighwaymen // Bonnie and Clyde

 Fosse/Verdon  - All That Jazz